How Taste Works

 Taste signals begin when molecules from food or beverages interact with receptors in highly specialized cells in the taste buds of the tongue.
-The signals are propagated along sensory nerves to the brain, where they create a perception about the nature of the substance in the oral cavity, and whether that substance should be ingested or rejected.
-The final determination is the result of a cognitive analysis of the sensory characteristics of taste quality and palatability.
+The signals are then propagated along sensory nerves to the brain, where they create a perception about the nature of the substance in the oral cavity, and whether that substance should be ingested or rejected.
+The final determination is the result of a cognitive analysis of two sensory characteristics: taste quality and palatability.

-Taste Quality: Recognition of a taste stimulus as being similar or different from a familiar taste, especially the “basic tastes” of sweet, salty, bitter, and sour.
-We perform taste quality analysis whenever we ask “what does this taste like?”
-Comparisons to more complex tastes also can be regarded as a function of taste quality.
+Taste quality is the recognition of a taste stimulus as being similar or different from a familiar taste, especially the basic tastes: sweet, salty, bitter, and sour.
+We perform a taste quality analysis whenever we ask, “What does this taste like?”
+Comparisons to more complex tastes can also be considered a function of taste quality.
 For example, we might regard something as having a “chocolatey” taste.
-In more operational terms, taste quality is the result of the process of discrimination from or generalization to a standard taste cue.
+In more operational terms, taste quality is the result of discrimination from or generalization to a standard taste cue.

-Palatability: The property of taste that determines whether we like or dislike a substance in the oral cavity—“how good, or bad, does something taste?”
+Palatability is the property of taste that determines whether we like or dislike a substance in the oral cavity—“how good, or bad, does something taste?”
 Palatability is a sensory characteristic closely associated with the nutritive value of food.
-For example, highly palatable foods and beverages often are calorie-dense, and as a result tend to be over-consumed.
-However, some non-caloric sweeteners used in diet drinks are considered to be highly palatable as well.
+For example, highly palatable foods and beverages are often calorie-dense, and as a result, they tend to be over-consumed.
+However, some non-caloric sweeteners used in diet drinks are considered highly palatable as well.
 Palatability can be operationally defined as the probability that a food or beverage will be consumed.